SaaS Data Residency Risks: Region Boundaries, Tenant Routing, and Data Leaks

 Tenant-Level Isolation

-Some platforms implement tenant-level isolation where each tenant is bound to a residency zone that determines both compute and storage location.
+Some platforms bind each tenant to a specific residency zone that controls compute, storage, and processing.

 Example routing logic: